Samagra-Development/docs/docs/Getting Started.md

 ### Integration and Usage of the Logging Module

-The detailed integration of module and its uusage is elaborated in this [section](https://samagra-development.github.io/docs/docs/OfflineHandlingModule).
+The detailed integration of module and its usage is elaborated in this [section](https://samagra-development.github.io/docs/docs/OfflineHandlingModule).